PSilling/demis/docs/demis-references.md

-# Synthetic Source Dataset
+# References for the Source Images of the DEMIS Dataset

-Most images were taken from [EMPIAR](https://www.ebi.ac.uk/empiar/) and [Cell Image Library](http://cellimagelibrary.org/).
-All remaining images were provided by [TESCAN 3DIM](https://www.tescan3dim.com/).
+The source images were retrieved from [EMPIAR](https://www.ebi.ac.uk/empiar/) and [Cell Image Library](http://cellimagelibrary.org/).
 References always correspond to all images with the preceding image name prefix.

 ## EMPIAR Images